 “The after-service care was fantastic, with prompt and friendly action to rectify the issues” – Jason Brook, Mechatronics Technician

-Energy efficiency gains thanks to an updated horticultural light equipment
+Energy efficiency gains thanks to state-of-the-art horticultural light equipment

-The gain in energy efficiency was calculated at 50%, not including the costs linked to the annual bulb replacement and maintenance required for about 100 HPS fixtures.
+The gain in energy efficiency was calculated at 50%.
+Furthermore, this does not include the costs linked to the annual bulb replacement and maintenance required for HPS fixtures.
+A task not necessary nearly as often with LEDs.
+Additionally, the transition to Kroptek lights also drastically reduced the need for intense active cooling from the heat release of HPS lighting.

-A few months later, the neighboring IBERS facility kicked off another transition project, replacing 400W HPS with LED for their glasshouse compartments.
-This time, as the need was for supplemental lights, Kroptek recommended our HiKrop model.
-This versatile luminaire was proposed in its 240W version to ensure an optimal 1:1 fixture replacement.
+Subsequently, the neighbouring IBERS facility kicked off another transition project.
+This time, as the need was for supplemental lights Kroptek recommended our HiKrop model.
+This versatile luminaire proposed ensured an optimal 1:1 fixture replacement.
 The lights-only energy consumption savings reached an impressive 53%.

 Interested in changing your horticultural lighting system to reduce your energy consumption?
 Contact us for a detailed light planning study.